 The example above creates coverage group g2 that includes 2 coverage points and two cross coverage items.
-Explicit coverage points labeled Offset and Hue are defined for variables pixel_offset and pixel_hue.
-System-Verilog implicitly declares coverage points for variables color and pixel_adr in order to track their cross coverage.
+Explicit coverage points labeled Offset and Hue are defined for variables pixel\offset and pixel\hue.
+System-Verilog implicitly declares coverage points for variables color and pixel\adr in order to track their cross coverage.
+Implicitly declared cover points are described in Section 20.5.

 A coverage group may also specify one or more options to control and regulate how coverage data is structured and collected.
 Coverage options may be specified for the coverage group as a whole, or for specific items within the coverage group, that is, any of its coverage points or crosses.
 In general, a coverage option specified at the covergroup level applies to all of its items unless overridden by them.
-Coverage options are described in Section 20.7.
+Coverage options are described in Section 20.6.